What a condition report is

 The tenant can mark anything they don't agree with by marking their initials next to the comments and returning a copy of the report to the landlord.

-You can record these changes either through a new condition report or by adding to the original, but it must be signed and dated by both the landlord and tenant.
+You can record these changes with a new condition report or by adding to the original.
+However, it must be signed and dated by both landlord and tenant.